jbellue/elektu/README.md

-# SELECTER [name to be updated sonner or later]
+# SELECTER [name to be updated sooner or later]
 A small page to help select people from a group.

-Open source, no-app-needed clone of [the excellent app chwazi](https://play.google.com/store/apps/details?id=com.tendadigital.chwaziApp&hl=en)
+Open source, no-app-needed clone of [the excellent app Chwazi](https://play.google.com/store/apps/details?id=com.tendadigital.chwaziApp&hl=en)
 ## If the app's so good, why a clone?
 * I was bored
 * No need to install anything, that's better, probably?